G'day

 My name is pronounced "yong-jyen ker".
 In Chinese, it is written as 柯永建.

 This site is not a record of credentials.
 My full CV, university profile and publication databases already do that.
-This site is for a short narrative about my work and thinking, and for research briefs that I will continue to add over time.
+This site offers a short narrative about my work and thinking, and a place for research briefs that I will continue to add over time.

 A position